 Stop Shipping Laptops: The Hidden Bottleneck in Scaling Regulated Workforces

-Enterprises do not fail to scale because they cannot hire.
+Enterprises rarely fail to scale because they cannot hire.
+More often, they struggle because they cannot onboard.

 Procure.
 Image.
 Ship.
 Track.
 Replace.
 Recover.
 Reimage.

-The problem is not remote work.
+The issue is not remote work.

-The problem is device-centric security.
+The issue is device-centric security.

 The False Economy of Hardware-Based Onboarding